PFAS

 What is PFAS?

-Per-and Polyfluoroalkyl Substances (PFAS) consist of a group of man-made chemicals.
+Per-and Polyfluoroalkyl Substances (PFAS) consist of a group of synthetic chemicals.
 The National Institute of Environmental Health Sciences (NIH) states, according to a chemical database (CompTox) maintained by the U.S. Environmental Protection Agency (EPA), over 15,000 variations of PFAS exist today.

 While the chemistry of PFAS has existed since the 1930s, consumer products have been manufactured with some type of PFAS since the 1950s.
 The Agency for Toxic Substances and Disease Registry (ATSDR) states, “Most people in the United States have been exposed to PFAS and have PFAS in their blood.”